A high chair for baby is a must-have in any household with babies or young toddlers. It is heavily utilized for at least 3 times a day or even more!

 7. Other safety features

 The Tripp Trapp chair comes with gliders at the back legs.
-When used with the baby set, Stokke recommends purchasing the optional extended gliders to provide additional backward stability and to reduce the risk of tipping over.
+For added safety, the 2010 Stokke Tripp Trapp baby set comes with extended gliders to provide additional backward stability and to reduce the risk of tipping over.

 You may have seen some Youtube videos about how a toddler manages to push himself away from the table and cause the highchair to tip backwards.
 The extended gliders is meant to allow the chair to slide backwards instead of tipping over.
 Nonetheless, adult supervision is still needed, just like with any other high chairs.